mixxxdj/manual/source/chapters/user_interface.rst

    Mixxx default skin (Latenight) - Parallel waveforms

 Depending on the skin, Mixxx displays either parallel waveforms (default) or separate waveforms.
-Select your preferred appearance in :menuselection:`Preferences --> Interface --> Skin`.
+LateNight and Tango skins only have resizable parallel waveforms while Shade skin provides only separate waveforms.
+In Deere skin you can select your preferred appearance by clicking the gear icon in the upper right corner, then toggling the :menuselection:`Skin Settings --> Parallel Waveforms` option.

 .. figure:: ../_static/Mixxx-200-Deere-separate-waveform.png
    :align: center